Lesson PlansBack to lesson plans archive April 2, 2020

 - Come back together as a class, and have a representative from each group summarize the answers of his/her group.

-- Further explore the class’ perceptions by posing the following questions: (You may wish to assign these final questions for homework or as an in-class writing activity.)
+- Further explore the class’ perceptions by posing the following questions: (These may be assigned as final questions for homework or as an in-class writing activity.)

-- What conclusions might you draw about the class’ discussion on civil disobedience?
+- What conclusions can you draw about civil disobedience?

 - What sacrifices would one need to make to commit an act of passive resistance?
 What could some of the negative consequences of the action be?
 In what ways does a person who commits civil disobedience alienate him/herself from society?